ultimateBroK/Cryage/README.md

 ### Verifying Phase 1 Success (Initial Setup)

-The initial setup (reaching the end of Phase 1's goal) is successful when:
+The initial setup (reaching the end of Phase 1's "Integration Milestone" as per `Plan.md`) is successful when:

 1. All three containers (`backend`, `frontend`, `redis`) start without errors using `docker-compose up`.
 Check `docker ps` or Docker Desktop.
-2. The frontend UI loads successfully in your browser at `http://localhost:3000` (it might show an empty chart initially).
+2. The frontend UI loads successfully in your browser at `http://localhost:3000`.
+It should display an empty TradingView chart component.
 3. The frontend successfully establishes a WebSocket connection to the backend.
 Check:
     *   **Browser Console (F12 -> Console):** Look for messages indicating a successful Socket.IO connection.
-    *   **Backend Logs (`docker-compose logs -f backend`):** Look for connection messages from Socket.IO/FastAPI.
+    *   **Backend Logs (`docker-compose logs -f backend`):** Look for connection messages from Socket.IO/FastAPI (e.g., client connected).
+4. Basic API schema validation is working (Pydantic models in FastAPI are correctly defined for initial endpoints, if any).
+5. The multi-container system is running stably, and hot-reloading for both frontend and backend is functional.

 ### Troubleshooting Common Issues